tanikasuresh/Excel-Projects/Sales Company Analysis/README.md

 If we take a look at Jan Kotas' sales breakdown, we see that a little over 50% of the sales comes from the Candy and Fruits & Veg categories, which, as previously seen, bring in a small fraction of revenue compared to categories like Beverages.

-Next is a pie chart of the company's customer base.
-We see that the company has a diverse mix of customers.
-However, if we use the Category slicer to the right, we can see what companies are responsible for buying within each category.
+The remaining graphs show the company's customer base, quantity of products sold, and the number of transaction per month.
+We see that the sales company has a diverse mix of customers.
+However, if we use the Category slicer to the right, we can see what companies are responsible for buying products within each category.

 For example, categories like Beverages perform better due to a diverse set of customers that buy a lot and have multiple transactions throughout the month and year at an average price of $22.